cabinetofcuriosity/cabinetofcuriosity_site/_posts/2018-03-21-retrieving-summary-neotoma.md

 ## [1] 1338
 ```

 ...1338 unique species/sub species represented in this data.
 Googling is going to take forever!
 It would be awesome if I could characterize them easier.
-I would like to represent them in higher order groups.
+Because doing any sort of visualization on 1,338 unique grouping will be confusing, I would like to represent them in higher order groups.
 AND OMG I CAN with another Ropensci package: [taxize](https://github.com/ropensci/taxize).
+This package even allows to find the common names of species easier, no more Googling each species one at a time.

 ## Next Time